salaboy/from-monolith-to-k8s/workshop.md

 <details>
   <summary>Update the workflow model to send notifications if a proposal is waiting for a decision for too long (Click to Expand)</summary>

 Imagine that the organizers want to provide some kind of service level agreement to your potential speakers.
-Organizers wants to make sure that proposals are reviewed in the first 3 days after they arrive.
+Organizers want to make sure that proposals are reviewed in the first 3 days after they arrive.
 If these proposals are not reviewed by day 2, an email needs to be sent to the group in charge of reviewing the proposals as a reminder.

 Because these requirements are extremely common in every application, workflow engines provide out-of-the-box time-related triggers.
 Once again, you will override our `C4P` workflow model.
-Go to **Camunda Cloud BPMN Diagrams Tab** and if you already have a model called `c4p` open it, if not create a new one.
+Go to **Camunda Cloud BPMN Diagrams Tab** and if you already have a model called `c4p` open it; if not, create a new one.

-Once it is open hit `Import Diagram` and choose from the resources a file called `c4p-orchestration-with-notification.bpmn`,
+Once it is open, click `Import Diagram` and choose from the resources a file called `c4p-orchestration-with-notification.bpmn`,

 <img src="workshop-imgs/78-choose-notification-workflow.png" alt="Cluster Details" width="700px">